 These approaches allow investors to diversify their investment portfolios by holding shares outside the stock market.
 Non-Traded REITs must be registered with the Securities and Exchange Commission, make regular filings, and adhere to the same IRS requirements, including taxable returns to all shareholders with specific minimums.

 Northstar Healthcare Income REIT Description

-Full-time nursing homes and old-age communities fall under these groups of properties.
+Full-time nursing homes and old-age communities fall under these groups other healthcare property types of properties.
 The REIT also invests in rehab clinics, hospitals, and other healthcare-related properties, most of which are situated in the Midwest United States.

 According to Northstar Healthcare’s website, they are backed by Colony Capital, which is publicly traded.
 But, the REIT is privately traded.
 Back in 2013, Northstar Healthcare had an offering and managed to acquire approximately $1.8 billion in total.
 Around $2 billion was raised between 2013 and 2018, which was used to purchase real properties within their targeted categories.

 The prospectus for Northstar Health Income REITs establishes minimum standards for investors, making them unsuitable for most potential investors.
 Additional requirements were also imposed by numerous states before investors would be permitted to purchase shares of the Northstar Health Income REIT.

 Northstar Healthcare became highly recommended by various financial and investment advisors, with numerous illogical and highly improbable promises of high returns on investment.
 These sales pitches included promises of safe and fixed income or the prospect of the company’s investments and REIT going public.